Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 }
 ```

-The program continues to ask for words until the user enters a word that has already been entered before.
-Let us modify the program so that it checks whether the word has been entered or not.
-We don't know how to implement this functionality yet, so let us first build an outline for it.
+The current version of the program prompts the user for words until a repeat entry is detected.
+To achieve this, we need to modify the program to check if each entered word has already been submitted.
+However, we have yet to determine how this functionality will be implemented.
+Therefore, we will begin by creating an outline for the solution before proceeding with the actual implementation.

 ```java
 public class UserInterface {